Wilsonruan/Employee-Directory/README.md

 ## Usage:

-As a user, you are view entire employees directory by searching or sorting the list.
+As a user, you are view entire employees directory by searching or sorting the list. (i.e., "Name", "Email", "Phone" or "Birth Year").

 ## License:
   - [MIT](https://choosealicense.com/licenses/mit/)